Dr. Bengü Hosch-Dayican

 (Center for Higher Education (zhb), TU Dortmund University, Germany)

-Higher Education Governance and Academics' Social Movements in European Countries
+Higher Education Governance and Academics' Social Movements in European Countries: New Players on the Field?

 In the past decades the New Public Management based higher education reforms have fostered universities to become more corporate and managerial organizations (Leisyte and Dee, 2012; Krücken and Meier, 2006, Braun and Merrien, 1999).
 In such universities academics lose their status as key actors in collegial university governance.
 In response to these changes, academics in Europe started creating and collectively participating in cross-disciplinary social movements against the reform initiatives.